 This bouquet shows clustering and tucking a few of the rose heads closer to each other.
 Not a "perfect" placement of every single rose being the same distance apart of the exact same depth.

 Create a flower recipe ahead before even ordering your flowers.
-Using my free Flower Calculator helps you keep your wedding budget in check.
-Using those recipes means you know how many roses you have to insert into this particular bouquet (and not run out of flowers for the last bridesmaid bouquet!)
+Using my Flower Calculator before you order helps you keep your wedding budget in check.
+Creating flower recipes means you know how many roses you have to insert into this particular bouquet (and not run out of flowers for the last bridesmaid bouquet!)

 I scan over the bouquet searching for the next opening I want to fill with another rose.

 The bottom roses have a downward slant to the face of the rose heads.

 This picture is facing slightly upward, looking up from the bottom of the wedding bouquet.